 Reliance on personal knowledge was implicit for most but is evident in the following excerpt, "a lot of the time I use the knowledge and information I have acquired over time from working in this industry".
-Personal contacts and the Independent Living
+Personal contacts and the Independent Living Centre were also very commonly cited e.g. "Personal contacts in the building profession"; "A lot of information comes through Occupational Therapists, personal contacts, that sort of thing" and "personal contacts and our suppliers are very important, different services in our local area we help each other so for example if we have a special situation we may ask other home mods services if they have encountered similar problems and if they have any ideas or suggestions".

-Centre were also very commonly cited e.g. "Personal contacts in the building profession"; "A lot of information comes through Occupational Therapists, personal contacts, that sort of thing" and "personal contacts and our suppliers are very important, different services in our local area we help each other so for example if we have a special situation we may ask other home mods services if they have encountered similar problems and if they have any ideas or suggestions".
+Figure 10.
+Breakdown of where survey respondents currently source relevant information

-Figure 9: Breakdown of where survey respondents currently source relevant information accessibility legislation...We may also look abroad for a specialist to be subcontracted to help with a specific project.
-Depending on what the project is we may get a hospital occupational therapist...
+Access specialists and building consultants were another relatively commonly cited source of information e.g. "we have a staff member that specialises in the area of accessibility legislation.
+We may also look abroad for a specialist to be sub-contracted to help with a specific project.
+Depending on what the project is we may get a hospital occupational therapist.
 We're currently building a hospital and we have several specialists on board ensuring we do everything correctly".